Causal Explanations for Image Classifiers: Evaluation

-Furthermore, we calculate \emph{normalized} insertion and deletion curves for all images.
-As stated above, it is not clear how to compare the area under curve (AUC) of a low confidence image against a high confidence image to derive an average AUC performance.
-It is, after all, not the fault of the \xai tool that the confidence of the model is low on any particular image.
-To overcome this problem, we follow~\cite{calderon2024real} and normalize all curves by the initial confidence of the model on image under test.
+While a \rex explanation is not a map, we calculate insertion and deletion over the responsibility map.
+The AUC for both insertion and deletion are obviously tied to the original confidence of the model.
+To allow for a fair comparison between images with different initial confidences, we follow~\citet{calderon2024real} and normalize all curves by the initial confidence of the model on the image under test.
 Note that this can result in the the insertion curve AUC being greater than~$1$.
-This phenomenon occurs when the confidence on the overall image is lower than the confidence of intermediate insertion stages.
+This phenomenon occurs when the confidence on the entire image is lower than the confidence of intermediate insertion stages.
 This makes intuitive sense: if the pixel ranking is accurate, then those pixels that either do not contribute towards the classification, or reduce confidence, are left to be added last.
-Without these pixels, confidence is potentially much higher.
+Without these `negative' pixels, confidence is potentially much higher.

-\paragraph*{Comparison with human segmentation} For those datasets that contain segmentation information, we also measure the intersection of the minimal explanation with the segmentation.
+\paragraph*{Comparison with human segmentation} For those datasets that contain segmentation information, we also measure the intersection of the minimal explanation with that segmentation.
 This segmentation is human-provided and we argue corresponds most closely with what a human considers acceptable.
-On VOC2012, for example, we would like an minimal explanation to reside mostly inside the human-provided segmentation mask and therefore contain only a small number of pixels outside the mask.
-For datasets that feature occluded objects, a good explanation would have as few pixels from inside the occlusion as possible, as the occlusion should not make a contribution towards the model's classification.
+On VOC2012, for example, we would like a minimal explanation to reside mostly inside the human-provided segmentation mask and therefore contain only a small number of pixels outside the mask.
+For datasets that feature occluded objects, a good explanation would have as few pixels from inside the occlusion region as possible, as the occlusion should not make a substantial contribution towards the model's classification.

-To answer \textbf{RQ4}, we argue that the size of explanations, as well as insertion curves and the intersection with the occlusion are measures that match our intuition.
-However, we argue that deletion curves are not, as they remain high in presence of multiple explanations.
+To answer \textbf{RQ4}, we argue that the size of explanations, as well as insertion curves and the intersection with the human segmentation are measures that match our intuition.
+However, we argue that deletion curves are not, as they remain relatively high in presence of multiple detected explanations (\Cref{subsec:discussion}).